JaruSunIndigo/Aether.Extras/Animation/README.md

 # tainicom.Aether.Animation.*

 Play animated 3D models and support for CPU animation.
-CPU animation is optimized using unsafe code, writing directly to mapped VertexBuffer memory using reflection (DirectX) and unmanaged/C++ code (WP8.0).
+CPU animation is optimized using unsafe code, writing directly to mapped VertexBuffer memory using reflection (DirectX).

 ## Importers